High-Round QAOA for MAX $k$-SAT on Trapped Ion NISQ Devices: Acknowledgments

+We acknowledge the use of IonQ cloud and access to IonQ Harmony provided by IonQ.
+The authors thank the Quantinuum team, the IonQ team, and the Amazon Braket team for their technical support.

 This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
 The Oak Ridge Leadership Computing Facility provided access to the Quantinuum H1-1 computer.
 This work was supported by the U.S. Department of Energy through the Los Alamos National Laboratory.
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No. 89233218CNA000001).
 Research presented in this article was supported by the NNSA's Advanced Simulation and Computing Beyond Moore's Law Program at Los Alamos National Laboratory.
 This research used resources provided by the Darwin testbed at Los Alamos National Laboratory (LANL) which is funded by the Computational Systems and Software Environments subprogram of LANL's Advanced Simulation and Computing program (NNSA/DOE).
+We acknowledge the support of the LANL Information Science and Technology Institute.
 This work has been assigned LANL technical report number LA-UR-23-24237.